 – the University Language Centre, where there are opportunities to take extra language courses in addition to your main course of study (additional fees apply);

 – the Transnational Resources Centre (TRC), giving you exclusive access to over 3,000 DVDs in French, German, Italian, Spanish and Portuguese plus multimedia facilities, satellite television with integrated off-air recording facilities, video-editing software (with technical support), and DVD projection equipment.

 A view from our academics

 What will I learn?

 Japanese can only be taken at beginner level or post-GCSE level maximum.
-You will develop your linguistic skills by taking a language module in your first, second and fourth year.
+You will develop your linguistic skills by taking a language module in your first, intermediate and fourth year.
 By the end of the course you will be expected to reach B2 standard (CEFR) in Japanese (this approximates to A Level).

 For module information please visit the department's course page.